TeamDevEx/copy-sonar-slack/README.md

 ## Prerequisites :construction:

 1. The SonarQube project associated with your GitHub repository needs to have the ability to report your Quality Gate status to GitHub pull requests and branches.
-To do so, set the following project settings at **Project Settings -> General Settings -> DevOps Platform Integration**:
+To do so, set the following project settings at **Project Settings -> General Settings -> Pull Request Decoration**:
     - `Configuration name`: The configuration name that corresponds to your GitHub instance.
     - `Repository identifier`: The path of your repository URL.
 2. A workflow under `.github/workflows` that does a static code analysis using SonarQube.
 An example can be found [HERE](https://github.com/telus/cdo-eptoolshelper-pali/tree/main/Actions/examples/sonarqube) based on your project language.
 Another example can be found [HERE](https://github.com/telus/unicorn-run-frontend/blob/main/.github/workflows/code-analysis.yaml) which includes linting and generating your test results before performing static code analysis in the same workflow.